WELCOME TO DALLAS!

 The Joule…yet.
 However, I will say that I was given a gift card to their in-house spa that I’ve been meaning to use…— Located inside The Joule Hotel, The Joule Spa is all about self-care and wellness.
 I haven’t done a staycation with

 MiniLuxe.
 MiniLuxe is a clean self-care brand offering manicure, pedicure, and waxing services.
 I love this brand and have been using them for several years when I need a self-care moment.
-Their salons isn’t in a ton of cities.
-They only have locations in Boston, Dallas, Los Angeles, and Rhode Island with plans to expand more in the Dallas-area.
-I go the Uptown location.
+Their salons aren’t in a ton of cities.
+They only have locations in Boston, Dallas, Los Angeles, and Rhode Island with plans to expand more in the Dallas area.
+I go to the Uptown location.
 Ask for Cathy!— I used to have a hard time with self-care until I discovered — I’ve been going to this salon for years.
 If you want someone who listens, but can also have fun, ask for Adam at the Lover’s Lane location.
 He’s my stylist!

 — Another clean self-care brand focusing only on manis/pedis that I can’t wait to experience.
-They have more locations around the country, but just in case you’re in the Dallas area, their fume-free salon, non-toxic nail polishes, LED-only gel services is worth trying!
+They have more locations around the country, but just in case you’re in the Dallas area, their fume-free salon, non-toxic nail polishes, and LED-only gel services is worth trying!

 Nail’d It nail bar in London.— An absolutely stunning nail bar that was inspired by the